-FBPFST4014 Apply sensory analysis in food and/or beverage production Application This unit of competency describes the skills and knowledge required to carry out sensory analysis of food and/or beverages, and to use appropriate terminology when describing the organoleptic properties. entifies the work ntext and who the This unit applies to those workers who have responsibility for overseeing the production of food and/or beverages and the quality assurance requirements, and who are responsible to making changes to processing based on the results of the sensory analysis. unit applies to.
+FBPFST4014 Apply sensory analysis in food and/or beverage production , pp. oct.on This unit of competency describes the skills and knowledge required to carry out sensory analysis of food and/or beverages, and to use appropriate terminology when describing the organoleptic properties.
+Identifies the work context and who the This unit applies to those workers who have responsibility for overseeing the production of food and/or beverages and the quality assurance requirements, and who are responsible to making changes to processing based on the results of the sensory analysis. unit applies to.
 No licensing or certification requirements apply to this unit at the time of publication.
 However, legislative and regulatory requirements for food processing exist so local requirements must be checked.
-All work must comply with Australian food safety standards and relevant codes of practice.
-A statement in the application field Flements Performance Criteria licensing/regulatory Elements /Elements describe the Performance Criteria Performance criteria describe the performance needed to demonstrate identifies important licensing/regulatory requirements.
+All work must comply with Australian food safety standards and relevant codes of practice. ļ A statement in the application field identifies importan licensing/regulator Elements Performance Criteria requirements.
+Elements describe the essential outcomes.
 Performance criteria describe the performance needed to demonstrate achievement of the element.
-1.1 Recognise the five basic tastes (sweet, salty, bitter, sour and umami) 1.2 Identify the textural properties of food or beverage 1.3 Identify aromas and flavours 1.4 Recognise the effect of colour on the visual properties of food or licensing/regulatory Elements define Elements describe the essential outcomes.
-1. Identify the organoleptic properties of food or beverage Performance criteria describe the performance needed to demonstrate achievement of the element.
-1.1 Recognise the five basic tastes (sweet, salty, bitter, sour and umami) 1.2 Identify the textural properties of food or beverage 1.3 Identify aromas and flavours 1.4 Recognise the effect of colour on the visual properties of food or beverage 1.5 Recognise any personal sensory blind spots licensing/regulatory the essential /Elements describe the essential outcomes.
-1. Identify the organoleptic properties of food or Performance criteria describe the performance needed to demonstrate achievement of the element.
-1.1 Recognise the five basic tastes (sweet, salty, bitter, sour and umami) 1.2 Identify the textural properties of food or beverage 1.3 Identify aromas and flavours 1.4 Recognise the effect of colour on the visual properties of food or beverage 1.5 Recognise any personal sensory blind spots 2.1 Determine required organoleptic properties for specified product 2.2 Devise or access appropriate recording documentation for the sensory evaluation test licensing/regulatory the essential outcome of the Elements describe the essential outcomes.
-1. Identify the organoleptic properties of food or beverage 2.
-Analyse food or Performance criteria describe the performance needed to demonstrate achievement of the element.
-1.1 Recognise the five basic tastes (sweet, salty, bitter, sour and umami) 1.2 Identify the textural properties of food or beverage 1.3 Identify aromas and flavours 1.4 Recognise the effect of colour on the visual properties of food or beverage 1.5 Recognise any personal sensory blind spots 2.1 Determine required organoleptic properties for specified product 2.2 Devise or access appropriate recording documentation for the sensory evaluation test 2.3 Prepare samples for analysis licensing/regulatory the essential Elements describe the essential outcomes.
-1. Identify the organoleptic properties of food or beverage 2.
-Analyse food or Performance criteria describe the performance needed to demonstrate achievement of the element.
-1.1 Recognise the five basic tastes (sweet, salty, bitter, sour and umami) 1.2 Identify the textural properties of food or beverage 1.3 Identify aromas and flavours 1.4 Recognise the effect of colour on the visual properties of food or beverage 1.5 Recognise any personal sensory blind spots 2.1 Determine required organoleptic properties for specified product 2.2 Devise or access appropriate recording documentation for the sensory evaluation test licensing/regulatory
+1. Identify the organoleptic 1.1 Recognise the five basic tastes (sweet, salty, bitter, sour and umami) 1 properties of food or 1.2 Identify the textural properties of food or beverage beverage 1.3 Identify aromas and flavours 1.4 Recognise the effect of colour on the visual properties of food or beverage Elements define 1.5 Recognise any personal sensory blind spots 2.
+Analyse food or 2.1 Determine required organoleptic properties for specified product the essential beverage samples 2.2 Devise or access appropriate recording documentation for the sensory evaluation test outcome of the 2.3 Prepare samples for analysis job task covered 2.4 Analyse sensory properties of food or beverage Job task covered 2.5 Identify any faults with product 2.6 Identify the factors influencing sensory evaluation tests 2.7 Identify differences between standard specified for product and sample in the unit.
+1 in the unit.
+3. Act on results of analysis 3.1 Record details of analysis using predetermined format in the unit.
+3. Act on results of analysis 3.1 Record details of analysis using predetermined format 3.2 Discuss outcomes of analysis with team 3.3 Determine action to be taken as a result of the analysis